drtchops/Archipelago/worlds/tracker/docs/apworld-integration.md

 ## Loading provided information

 You can access the slot data from the original generation by defining an `interpret_slot_data` function in your world.
-UT will call this function once connected to the multiworld with the slot data it recieved for that slot.
+UT will call this function once connected to the multiworld with the slot data it received from that slot.
 Using this data, you can adjust any world state that affects your rules, such as world instance attributes or entrance connections.

 ```python
     def interpret_slot_data(self, slot_data: dict[str, Any]) -> None: